Xin-Cheng-Wen/Comment4Vul/README.md

 | UnixCoder | <b>2.67E-08 | 0.54 | <b>4.61E-101 |

 <center>Table 5.
-The p-value of t-test results when SCALE compared with the CodeT5 and UnixCoder in terms of accuracy and F1 score.</center>
+The p-value of t-test results when SCALE compared with the CodeT5 and UnixCoder in terms of accuracy.</center>

 ## References